What is Waldorf Education?

 Although El Rio has elements of an arts magnet, a STEM school, and a dual language program, it is actually much more than the sum of those parts.
 Our holistic approach encompasses not just academics but social-emotional and kinesthetic learning: a child’s head, heart, and hands.
 Alongside our multidisciplinary approach to academics, students will get plenty of time outside, good food to eat, teachers who know them well, and a joyful, beautiful environment in which to learn.
 We want students to love school, and for school to be a place where they feel safe, valued, and free to take risks.
 By de-emphasizing grades and minimizing the use of textbooks and technology, we create an engaging and process-oriented learning environment that hones children’s imaginations, critical thinking, and fine and gross motor skills.

-Alongside a culturally responsive curriculum, students receive an education in two world languages (Spanish and Mandarin), visual and performing arts (drawing, painting, music, theatre, movement, woodworking (upper grades) and handwork), environmental science and sustainability practices, and outdoor education, including class camping trips (starting in 3rd grade) and nature field trips.
+Alongside a culturally responsive curriculum, students receive an education in Mandarin, visual and performing arts (drawing, painting, music, theatre, movement, and handwork), environmental science and sustainability practices, and outdoor education - including class camping trips beginning in 3rd or 4th grade and nature field trips.

 What Grades Do you serve?